ruaaabdu/readme/README-Template.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Direct any further questions to your supervisor.

-### Prerequisites
+## Prerequisites
 1. GitBash
 2. Eclipse 2019-03
 3. JDK 1.8
-4. Eclipse target
+4. DashBoard
+5. Kaylee

 ## Installing
 Follow the steps below to install the required programs.

 ### Git Bash
 Git Bash is a text-only shell interface that Windows users can use alongside GitHub.

-To install:
+#### Installation
 1. Go to https://gitforwindows.org/ and click download.
 2. Follow the installation process using all the default options.
 3. Open up the program and run 'git --version' to ensure that git is installed correctly.